The Concierge Principle

 Temporary and dismissable.
 Every ConCRG UI element can be dismissed instantly.
 Nothing persists on screen longer than needed.

-The ghost layer is ConCRG's navigation tool that follows the Concierge Principle:
+ConCRG's navigation tool follows the Concierge Principle:

 - It disappears once the user arrives